Da-Real-Kryall/Mandelbrot-Viewer/readme.md

 Written solely in rust; you will need to have cargo installed to compile and run this.

 ## Building:
-* Download this repo and open a terminal window in its directory
+* Download this repo and open a terminal window in its directory.
 * Run this command:
   > `cargo run`